 Patterns can be drafted using drawing or quilting software or hand drawn, as long as they are clean and easy to understand.
 Here are some helpful resources:

-- Electric Quilt 7 - for-purchase quilt design software
+- Electric Quilt 7 - for-purchase quilt design software, used by a number of our designers.

 - Thoughts and suggestions on designing with graphics software: Drawing A Patchy Heart from Sewhooked